 I was lost in a fantasy, that blinded me, until your love broke through”

 that was the day I got a hold of God’s love.
 I KNEW He loved me.
 His eye is on the sparrow, and it’s on me….personally!!
 How cool is that??!!
 And that song became my story, my life.
 The Hound of Heaven came after me and ambushed me that hazy, hot afternoon in the Dakota sunflower field, and gave me a new heart, a new soul.
 All in a matter of 10 or 15 seconds….crazy, crazy stuff.
 Then revealed His “no matter what” love at Iceberg Lake so I could confidently go after Him.
 God is…well, there are just no words.
-Amazing, Awesome, Wonderful!!!
+Amazing, Awesome, Cool beyond words!

-And I’ll never look at a sunflower again, or a photo of Iceberg Lake, without a very knowing smile spreading across my face! 🙂
+I’ll never look at a sunflower again, or a photo of Iceberg Lake, without a very knowing smile spreading across my face! 🙂

 Well!
 I was pretty much incapacitated there at Iceberg Lake; so I just let the tears roll and sang a very crackly version of “Love Broke Through” a few times and took more pictures.